alondmnt/joplin-plugin-jarvis/MOBILE.md

 ### Mobile Only

-1. Enable "Store in note properties" in Settings → Jarvis → Related Notes
+1. Enable "Store in note properties" in Settings → Jarvis → Related Notes → Advanced
 2. Build the database (Tools → Jarvis → Update Jarvis note DB)
 3. Wait for indexing to complete (slower on mobile)